Screen Navigation

 TempoWeave follows standard windows application structure.
 Multiple weaving designs can be open at once.
 The designs can be maximized in the window, cascaded or otherwise arranged so that multiple designs can be seen at once.
 In the following example two weaving designs are open at once.
 See the section in the document on menu option “Window” for more information on managing multiple windows.

-As weaving designs often have more warp and weft threads than will fit on a screen, use the scroll bars to reposition the screen within the design.
+As weaving designs often have more warp and weft threads than will fit on a screen at any zoom level, use the scroll bars to reposition the screen within the design.
+Scroll bars appear at the bottom of the screen (to scroll left and right to see more warp threads) and on the right (to see more weft threads).